nicksessa/Scraper/README.md

 Users can leave notes that are stored in a Mongo database along with the article headlines, links and the link to the accompanying picture.

+***BEWARE!!!*** Snopes thinks this site is the wrong kind of satire!
+They obviously prefer secular, liberal and pagan sites such as TheOnion.

 ### Helpful Links

 * [MongoDB Documentation](https://docs.mongodb.com/manual/)